List of Wallace & Gromit characters: Pidsley

 Pidsley is the Farmer's orange cat, a minor character in series 1 and the main antagonist of series 2.
 He desires to be the sole recipient of the Farmer's attention and thus is jealous of Bitzer.
 He also dislikes the sheep, thinking them stupid and beneath him.

 Mower Mouth

 Mower Mouth is a goat who first appears in the episode of the same name, is an unstoppable eating machine.
 While not an unfriendly character, all his considerable energy is focused on his next meal.
 He thus routinely causes trouble for Shaun and the flock.

 The Bull

 The Bull is belligerent, powerful, and easily provoked by Shaun's antics and the colour red.
 He first appears in the episode of the same name.

 The Ducks

 The Ducks make frequent appearances.
-In the first series, a single duck suffers collateral damage due to Shaun's exploits in "Off the Baa!", "Tidy Up", and "Bath Time".
+In the first series, a single duck suffers collateral damage owing to Shaun's exploits in "Off the Baa!", "Tidy Up", and "Bath Time".
 Sometimes the duck is seen with his lady friends.
 In series two there are two ducks; in series three, they have once again been replaced with a single, pure white duck.